What if My Parents Refuse to Pay for College or Complete the FAFSA?

 The Google Certificate Program takes only a few months and costs around $100 for most users.
 This is a low-cost and high-reward program that can help jump-start your career without any college.
 Coding bootcamps also require no previous experience and can be completed quickly.
 Many coding bootcamps have demonstrated high income boosts for their participants.
 If you can’t afford college right now, remember that there are other options out there to land a high-paying job.

 Apply for scholarships

-Without any parental funding, paying for school is extremely difficult.
-However, if you are persistent in your scholarship search, you may be able to make ends meet.
+Without any parental funding, paying for school can be extremely difficult.
+However, if you start early and are persistent in your scholarship search, you may be able to make ends meet.
 If you earn a wide spread of small and medium-sized scholarships, or one full ride, you can fund your education.
 Try to treat scholarship applications as a part-time job.
 You can sit down and research scholarships for a set amount of time per week.
 Write out your applications and save your responses to adapt for future prompts.

 If you are on the scholarship hunt, check out our scholarship search tool.
 You can input your demographic information and find a list of scholarships tailored for you.
 This tool will continue to update with relevant scholarships for people in any situation.
 Good luck on your search for funding!

 Consider affordable options

 If your parents refuse to pay for your college education, it’s a good idea to consider more affordable options.
 Many students have their eye set on a traditional four-year college experience.
 But without significant financial help, attending an expensive school without scholarships could lead to insurmountable debt.

 Luckily, there are many affordable alternatives out there.
 You can look into trade school or a certificate program as a substitute for college.
 You could attend a coding bootcamp or look into online courses, which are typically cheaper than in-person.
 Coding bootcamps typically also offer nontraditional payment plans with no up-front costs.
 You’ll only start paying tuition once you’ve landed a high-paying job upon graduation.